Chinese historiography: Overview of Chinese history

 Around the turn of the millennium, father–son imperial librarians Liu Xiang and Liu Xin edited and catalogued a large number of early texts, including each individual text listed by name above.
 Much transmitted literature surviving today is known to be ultimately the version they edited down from a larger volume of material available at the time.
 In 190, the imperial capital was again destroyed by arson, causing the loss of significant amounts of historical material.

 The Shitong was the first Chinese work about historiography.
 It was compiled by Liu Zhiji between AD 708 and 710.
 The book describes the general pattern of the official dynastic histories with regard to the structure, method, arrangement, sequence, caption, and commentary, dating back to the Warring States period.

 The Zizhi Tongjian was a pioneering reference work of Chinese historiography.
 Emperor Yingzong of Song ordered Sima Guang and other scholars to begin compiling this universal history of China in 1065, and they presented it to his successor Shenzong in 1084.
 It contains 294 volumes and about three million characters, and it narrates the history of China from 403 BC to the beginning of the Song dynasty in 959.
 This style broke the nearly thousand-year tradition of Sima Qian, which employed annals for imperial reigns but biographies or treatises for other topics.
 The more consistent style of the Zizhi Tongjian was not followed by later official histories.
 In the mid 13th century, Ouyang Xiu was heavily influenced by the work of Xue Juzheng.
 This led to the creation of the New History of the Five Dynasties, which covered five dynasties in over 70 chapters.

+Toward the end of the Qing dynasty in the early 20th century, scholars looked to Japan and the West for models.
+Beginning in the late Qing period, reformers and intellectuals like Liang Qichao contended that Chinese should develop a "new historiography."
+In Liang's view, "History is the study of the evolution of the human group," and therefore without a new historiography there could be no Chinese nationalism.
+For Liang, China's history had only been dynastic histories and China did not yet have a national history.
+He contended that Chinese must view their past in a different light and reconstruct it because "[i]f there is no historiographical revolution, our country cannot be saved."